feltus/OSG-KINC/README.md

         $ ssh -i ~/.ssh/workflow login02.osgconnect.net

 If that works, log out from the new session.
 You are now ready to submit workflows.
+Note that this key only needs to be generated once for each user, not everytime that a workflow is submitted

 ## Input GEM Format